Cultural Landscape Training Framework

 Recorded Training

-Advancing Trails Webinar Project Preparation
+Advancing Trails Webinar Project Planning and Design Crew Management

 This webinar will provide an exclusive first walk through of the Cultural Landscape Training Framework showcasing how outdoor professionals can embrace multiple perspectives of the Indigenous landscapes they work on.